 Although the monthly rent will be your highest expenditure per month, there are other costs that you must consider when you choose to rent a house.
 Fees don’t stop after you move in and pay rent every month.

 Listed below are four of the most common up-front one-off costs you need to settle before moving into your future home.
 Note that these may still vary depending on your tenancy contract or if you are negotiating with a real estate agent or directly with the homeowner.

 For those who are going through a real estate agent, you may be asked to pay a holding fee for the property you are interested in.
-This secures your reservation of the house that it will already be taken off the market, and no other offers are considered.
+This secures your reservation of the house for a certain period of time.
+The house will already be taken off the market, and no other offers are considered.

 This is the homeowner’s insurance in case of any damages to the property or missed monthly payments.
 The amount depends on what is agreed upon in your contract, but it is usually equal to four to eight weeks of rent.
 You should get this amount back after your tenancy.

 If you found your house through an agency, you may be charged an agency fee.
 This covers services, such as checking credit and reference checks, drawing up the lease agreement, handling the turnover of the house, including professional cleaning, and basic administration.

 If your house is located inside a village or gated community, you may need to pay village association fees.
 This is for the use and maintenance of the facilities, such as the clubhouse, swimming pool, playground, and park.
 The village sticker for your vehicles may be a separate cost.

 Renting a house and lot is one option to get well-built residences without having to pay a lot of money upfront.
 Renters can live in excellent residential projects that are close to institutions and establishments that provide a variety of goods, services, entertainment, and conveniences.